LAW 3534B - Law Reform Part B

 Learning & Teaching Modes

-The primary teaching mode will be the weekly seminars.
-These are not in lecture form.
+The primary teaching mode will be seminars.
 Seminars will often be in the form of interactive discussions.
 There will quite often be no simple right or wrong answer to the topic under discussion.

 Students will be expected to have conducted the pre-class reading and research.
 Students will be required to come to seminars fully prepared and willing and able to enter into the discussions relating to the relevant materials.
 Questions will be provided relating to the course readings that will assist to support, focus and structure the individual learning of students.